-In her autobiography, Katherine Grainger described how the quad rowed badly in their first race, “We raced [the heat] with blades with blades all over the place, no settled rhythm, the boat chaotically rocking around, and in the midst of this Lisa caught a crab.
+In her autobiography, Katherine Grainger described how the quad rowed badly in their first race, “We raced [the heat] with blades all over the place, no settled rhythm, the boat chaotically rocking around, and in the midst of this Lisa caught a crab.
 We (eventually) crossed the line behind everyone else and Lisa unleashed her frustration at Guin, saying that Guin looking round had caused the crab… we warmed down in furious and uncomfortable silence.”
 She continues that Guin then caught a crab right at the end of their repechage after looking round to see where the finish line was.
-Despite this they managed to qualify for the A final where they were last at 500m before overtaking Denmark to finish fifth, 3.45 seconds behind the bronze medallists.
+Despite this they managed to qualify for the A final where they were last at 500m before overtaking Denmark to finish fifth, 3.25 seconds behind the bronze medallists.

 Alison Mowbray finished a creditable ninth in a very, very classy field in the single sculls.

 The demoralised eight, its lineup unchanged from World Cup II and Henley, finished seventh out of eight.
 Chris Dodd wrote in Regatta that following their defeat at Henley, “Sure enough, they became B final material and failed to be selected for the World Championships,” as they hadn’t beaten any full international crews this year.
 A piece published by the Women’s Sports Network observed that this, “Puts a cloud over the boat for its Olympic dream,” as there was only one more place available in the event at the following year’s qualification regatta.

 In the non-Olympic coxless fours event, Claire Fox, Charlotte Hill, Kate Templeton, and Caroline Dring, finished fourth in straight final, 7.78 seconds off the medals.
 They subsequently became the England crew for the Commonwealth Regatta, but only discovered from a journalist in a cafe in Marlow that four of the eight were going to be sent to the Worlds rather than them.